-In beekeeping, the foundation approach refers to using a type of frame which serve as a blueprint and tells, or guides rather, the bees on where to construct comb.
+In beekeeping, the foundation approach refers to using a type of frame that serves as a blueprint and tells, or guides instead, the bees on where to construct comb.
 Choosing the foundation approach is generally for the convenience of the beekeeper.

 One sheet of foundation (see details) covers the space within a frame from one end to the other.
-On it is an imprint of cells which the bees will build on which is known as drawing out.
+On it is an imprint of cells that the bees will build on, which is known as drawing out.

 This not only tells them where to build but how to build.
 It’s almost like they have a little OCD because they will not draw out different sized cells from those imprinted on the sheet.

 This helps the beekeeper, particularly commercial ones, because it encourages the bees to build worker cells that the queen lays fertile eggs in.
 The more workers the colony has, the greater the workforce.